 Keeping German Cockroaches & Their Germs Out Of Your Louisville Home

 Most of us know what a cockroach is.
 But there is one cockroach that is head and thorax above the rest.
 It is called the German cockroach.
-We're taking a few minutes today to discuss what a German cockroach is, some of the common problems German cockroaches cause, and what you can do to reduce these problems.
+We're taking a few minutes today to discuss what a German cockroach in Louisville is, some of the common problems German cockroaches cause, and what you can do to reduce these problems.

 German Cockroach Identification